bkuhn/talks/Org-Participation-FLOSS-2013/org-participation.markdown

       - *"All sorts of development can be funded with a Software Tax"*
       - *"People with new ideas could distribute programs as [free software], asking for donations from satisfied users"*

++ A non-profit model for the community was planned from the start.

 # Some FSF History

 <img src="gnu-head.jpg" align="right" />